PeterlitsZo/MersenneTodo/README.md

     - [ ] Todo as a tree
     - [ ] Feat: Can make the todolist be stored as a `.json` file.
     - [ ] Stl : Make the TodoList/EditBar looks better.
+      - [ ] ...
       - [x] Stl: Make the TodoList/EditBar widen.
-      - [ ] ...
     - [ ] Fear: Better Bar
       - [ ] has a button to kill self.
+        - [ ] emit event to Bar.
+        - [ ] Bar need to deal with the event.
         - [x] make the icon firstly
         - [x] make TodoList/Bar/KillButton be a component
-        - [ ] emit event to Bar.
-        - [ ] Bar need to deal with the event.
-        - [ ] if OK, add a delete line.
       - [x] has a checkedbox to gray self.
     - [x] Stl : Make the TodoList/AddButton looks better.
     - [x] Feat: make the bars have the state in TodoList.